lucywyman/recipes/mains/_posts/2017-06-30-scallops-with-cauliflower-parsnip-puree.md

 ###### Make the Puree
 1. Pour 1" of water into a pot fitted with a steamer basket.
 2. Place the cauliflower florets and parsnips in the steamer basket, cover the pot, and bring to a boil.
-3. Reduce the heat and steam until the vegetables are fall-apart soft, about 15 minutes
+3. Reduce the heat and steam until the vegetablespoons are fall-apart soft, about 15 minutes
 4. Transfer to a blender
 5. Add the broth, coconut milk, and ghee.
 6. Blend until smooth and season with salt and pepper